DecisionsDev/odm-on-cloud-getting-started/tut_cloud_getstart_ghtopics/tut_cloud_getstart_res_lsn.md

 The rule application produces the expected results.
 The loan is rejected, and a message explains that the dept-to-income ratio is too big.

-6. Close the HTDS window.
+6. Close the decision service execution window.

 ## Step 3: Deploying to the test environment